-Subject Area Content Critical Thinking Diversity (co-designation) Identify, describe, and explain the roles of social structure and status of different groups within the United States.
-Analyze and evaluate their own cultural norms and values in relation to those of other cultures.
+Subject Area Content Critical Thinking Diversity (co-designation) of social structure and status of Analyze and evaluate their own cultural norms and values in relation to those of other cultures.
 Identify, evaluate and compare their own social status, opportunities, and constraints with those of other persons and groups.
 International (co-designation) Identify, describe, and explain the values, attitudes and norms that shape the cultural differences of peoples who live in countries other than the United States.
 Identify, describe, and explain the roles of geographic location and socioeconomic factors on the lives of citizens in other countries.
 Analyze and evaluate their own cultural norms and values in relation to those held by citizens in other countries.